Date: Wednesday, 28 September 2022, 7th Anniversary.

 So far, more than 130 countries in the world have issued access to information laws.

-How to celebrate the Access to Information Day
+How to celebrate the Access to Information Day?

-On that day, individuals, organizations, and governments are welcome to host various events (such as seminars, lectures, symposiums, panel discussions, webinars, or social media campaigns) to raise and spread awareness of everyone’s right to request and obtain information from public bodies and to highlight the importance of free access to information in saving lives, promoting health, and sustainable development, especially in emergency situations or during public health crises.
+On that day, individuals, organizations, and governments are welcome to host various events (such as seminars, lectures, symposiums, panel discussions, webinars, or social media campaigns) to raise and spread awareness of everyone’s right to request and obtain information from public bodies and to highlight the importance of free access to information in saving lives, promoting health, and sustainable development, especially in emergencies or during public health crises.

 Annual theme in recent years: